Surgical TechnologyCertificates

 To be placed on the waitlist, please get in touch with erin.miyoshi@aims.edu with your Aims#, Aims email address, personal email address, physical address and phone number.

-This program is currently offered once a year, during the spring semester.
+This program is offered twice a year, during the spring and fall semesters.

 Class is online, with in-person labs on the Greeley Campus in the Allied Health building five days/week for three hours/day for the first five weeks of the semester.
 Then students complete a clinical rotation for 40 hours/week for 10 weeks.